 Super Hornet programme and development

-In July 2002, the F/A-18E/F began its maiden operational deployment on board USS Abraham Lincoln (CVN 72).
-In November 2002, the aircraft made its combat entry, striking air defence sites in Southern Iraq with Joint Direct Attack Munitions (JDAM).
+The F/A-18E/F began its maiden operational deployment on board USS Abraham Lincoln (CVN 72) in July 2002.
+Super Hornet made its combat entry in November the same year, striking air defence sites in Southern Iraq with Joint Direct Attack Munitions (JDAM).
 The aircraft was also deployed as part of Operation Iraqi Freedom in March 2003.

-In April 2007, Boeing announced that it had been asked by the US Navy to provide an Infrared Search and Track (IRST) system for the F/A-18E/F. Boeing has selected Lockheed Martin Missiles and Fire Control to supply the system.
-In November 2011, the US Navy awarded a $135m contract for engineering and manufacturing development of the IRST sensor system.
-The IRST system is expected to achieve initial operating capability by 2016.
+Boeing announced in April 2007 that it had been asked by the US Navy to provide an Infrared Search and Track (IRST) system for the F/A-18E/F. Boeing has selected Lockheed Martin Missiles and Fire Control to supply the system.

-In May 2009, Boeing received a contract worth $48.9m for the development of Distributed Targeting (DT) system for super hornet aircraft.
+Boeing received a $48.9m contract in May 2009 for the development of a Distributed Targeting (DT) system for Super Hornet aircraft.

-In November 2011, the US Navy awarded a $48m contract to develop the Type 4 Advanced Mission Computer (AMC) for F/A-18E/F Super Hornet, which will replace the Type 3 AMC currently in use.
-It is expected to be completed by 2012.
+The US Navy awarded a $48m contract in November 2011 to develop the Type 4 Advanced Mission Computer (AMC) for F/A-18E/F Super Hornet, which replaced the Type 3 AMC.

 Super Hornet weapons

-The Super Hornet has 11 weapon stations which include two additional wing store stations and will support a full range of armaments including AIM-9 Sidewinder, AIM-7 Sparrow and AIM-120 AMRAAM air-to-air missiles, guided air-to-ground weapons such as Harpoon, SLAM/SLAM-ER, GBU-10, GBU-51, HARM and Maverick; and free-fall air-to-ground bombs, Mk-76, BDU-48, Mk-82LD, Mk-82HD and Mk-84.
-The aircraft can also carry the GPS- / inertially guided JDAM (Joint Direct Attack Munition), JSOW (joint stand-off weapon) and JASSM (joint air-to-surface stand-off missile).
+The Super Hornet has 11 weapon stations, which include two additional wing store stations and will support a full range of armaments including AIM-9 Sidewinder, AIM-7 Sparrow and AIM-120 AMRAAM air-to-air missiles.

 The F/A-18E/F new lightweight gun system is the General Dynamics M61A2 20mm Gatling gun, which has a switchable firing rate of 4,000 or 6,000 shots a minute and a fully integrated linkless ammunition feed system.